A. Warnings of judgment.

 Because the LORD has rejected them.”

 a.
 I have set you as an assayer and a fortress among My people, that you may know and test their way: God sent Jeremiah to assess the spiritual condition of God’s people and to do it from a position of strength (a fortress).
-Figuratively, the prophet was like metal working testing and refining precious metals.
+Figuratively, the work of the prophet was like metal working – one who tested and refined precious metals.

 i.
 Fortress: “The word mibsar (EVV ‘fortress’) presents difficulties, but if vocalized as mebasser, with RSV, it could be rendered ‘assessor’, thus constituting a gloss on assayer.”
 (Harrison)